Offbeatmammal/jsErrLog/README.markdown

  * Adding the JavaScript to some ticketing system.
 * You are on an Intranet that blocks communication out to the WWW.

-To role your own jsErrLog service there are two things you need to do:
+To roll your own jsErrLog service there are two things you need to do:

 1. Override the default URL that the jsErrLog browser script should use.
 2. Implement your server side engine to handle the requests coming in from